karmab/kcli/README.md

 - *keys* (optional).
 Array of public keys to inject
 - *cmds* (optional).
 Array of commands to run
 - *profile* name of one of your profile.
 Only checked in plan file
-- *script1* path of a custom script to inject with cloudinit.
+- *scripts* array of paths of custom script to inject with cloudinit.
 Note that it will override cmds part.
-You can either specify a full path or relative to where you're running kcli.
+You can either specify full paths or relative to where you're running kcli.
 Only checked in profile or plan file
-- *script2* path of an additional script to inject with cloudinit.
-Only checked in profile or plan file.
-You can use script1 as a base script to do common things (like subscribing your rhel vms )  and customize using script2, script3, script4 and script5
-- *script3* path of an additional script to inject with cloudinit
-- *script4* path of an additional script to inject with cloudinit
-- *script5* path of an additional script to inject with cloudinit

 ## additional parameters for plan files